-She was back in the classroom, the students standing around her as she stood up from the floor.
-The same gentleman from before helped her to sit down.
+She was back in the classroom, this time it was the students’ faces staring back at her as they stood around her as she laid on the floor.
+The same gentleman from before helped her to get up.
 “Are you alright?”

 “Yes, thank you.
 I am fine, um—” She looked at the man questioningly.

 “You don’t remember me?
 I am hurt.
 Rodney, we met at the diner.”

 “Oh, right, thank you.”
 Then she directed a quick, “Thanks I’m good.” to the group that had gathered around her.
 They hesitated far a little more reassurance, but when Rodney nodded to them they backed away and filtered back to the tables.
 Rodney helped Jessica to sit down.